...

 No recommendation as to which parent should be named as the primary conservator of your child can be made as a part of the report unless all of the elements I mentioned earlier are included in the report.
 The judge should not consider an incomplete assessment that led to a preliminary recommendation regarding conservatorship.
 When the information is complete, it will be filed into your case record by the evaluator.
 Copies of the report will be sent directly to each party and the judge.

-If your case proceeds to a trial, your social study evaluator may be called as a witness and examined by both parties regarding the evaluation that was completed as well as any recommendations that were conducted in the report.
-The biggest thing that attorneys will ask about in a trial is how accurate the information the social study evaluator relied upon was.
-You see, the evaluator is asked to testify often by the party who was not recommended to be the primary conservator of your child.
+If your case proceeds to a trial, your social study evaluator may be called as a witness.
+Both parties will examine the evaluator regarding the completed evaluation and any recommendations made in the report.
+Attorneys will primarily focus on the accuracy of the information the social study evaluator relied upon during the trial.
+Often, the party not recommended to be the primary conservator of your child will ask the evaluator to testify.

 Final thoughts on social studies

-It’s important to note that payment for the social study evaluator’s fees varies based on individual circumstances.
-If you earn significantly more income than your ex-spouse, you will likely bear the majority of these costs.
-Considering that social studies can take a year or more to finalize, reaching a settlement is often more practical than proceeding with a social study report in most situations.
+It’s important to understand that payment for the social study evaluator’s fees depends on your individual circumstances.
+If you earn substantially more than your ex-spouse, the court may order you to cover most—or even all—of the costs.
+A social study report can take a year or longer to complete.
+Pursuing a settlement is often a more efficient and cost-effective option.
+In many cases, reaching an agreement avoids the emotional toll.
+It also helps you sidestep delays and the financial burden tied to a full social study evaluation.

 Questions on social studies?
 Contact the Law Office of Bryan Fagan, PLLC